Smolnitsa Landscape Conservation Area

 Smolnitsa Landscape Conservation Area was a nature park which was located in Ida-Viru County, Estonia.

+Size

 The area of the nature park was 242 ha.

+History

 The protected area was founded in 1967 to protect the dunes of Peipus Lake's northern coast (Peipsi põhjaranniku luitestik) and its biodiversity.

 In 2021, the protected area was incorporated to Alutaguse National Park.